mushfiqur47/flash/README.md

 ## Features

-  - Flash is fast and powerfull web framework.
+  - Flash is fast and powerful web framework.
-  - It is simple and easy to learn.
+  - It's very simple and easy to learn.
+  - It is based on MVT Arhitecture.
   - It support custom libraries and services.
-  - It is based on MVT Arhitecture.
-  - Easy to create API Services.
+  - Easy to create API and Web Services.
-  - Easy to deploy.
+  - Easy to deploy on any server.

 ## Installation